mixxxdj/manual/source/chapters/advanced_topics.rst

 switches and emit one value on the first press, and a different value on the next press.
 (Think an actual hardware toggle switch, or a button that lights up on the first press and turns off on the second press).
 * Jog Wheel / Select Knob.
-Use this for knobs that don't have a beginning an end, but spin continuously.
-Note that Mixxx does not detect large jog wheel very well.
+Use this for knobs that don't have a beginning or an end, but spin continuously.

 The Controller wizard saves the new preset to the following file paths: